senaoz/senaoz.com/src/content/code-llms.md

 # Can We Really Trust AI-Generated Code?

 Everyone’s asking whether AI will replace developers.
-After spending a semester researching large language models (LLMs) for code generation, I realized that’s the wrong question.

-The real question is: **can we trust the code these models produce?**
+After spending a semester researching large language models (LLMs) for code generation, I realized that the real question is: **can we trust the code these models produce?**

 And the answer depends entirely on what you mean by *trust*.